 We're continuing with our harvesting operations to assist the supply of wood products.
-Helping to sustain essential services in the health, food and energy sectors.

-Recent events have significantly impacted our staffing levels within our analytical services teams.
+Ongoing events have significantly impacted our staffing levels within our analytical services teams.
 We are making every effort to meet our analytical commitments, but these may be affected at this time.

-This decision hasn’t been taken lightly but we need to ensure we offer realistic expectations to our customers.
 We appreciate that this may cause you disruption.
 We apologise and thank you for your ongoing patience and understanding in these difficult times.

 If you have concerns then please email our analytical services.
 Our usual response times could be impacted by current events.